hoang010/MultiDisciplinaryProject/README.md

 of the port connected to the Arduino board.
 Like the Bluetooth socket, the Serial Connection creates 2 queues and 2 threads; 1 queue for sending, 1 queue for receiving and 1 thread for each queue.
-This method of implementation is done as Serial.read() is a blocking function.
+This method of implementation is done as Serial.readline() is a blocking function.

 For the recv function, it checks the buffer size for the size